-Phillips found himself as one of five men who spent time managing the 1884 Pittsburgh Alleghenys.
+Phillips found himself as one of five men who spent time managing the Pittsburgh Alleghenys in 1884.
 He managed for 35 games.
 He continued to manage the team from 1885 to 1886, as they improved tremendously.
-In 1884, they had gone 9-24 under him, while in 1885 they improved to 56-55, and then improved again in 1886 to 80-57, which was good for second place.
+In 1884, they had gone 9-24 under him, while in 1885 they improved to 56-55, and then improved again in 1886 to 80-57, which was good for second place in the American Association.

 See also the reference to Phillips in SABR Biography of Pop Smith.